xrrocha/nobocoder/README.md

 ### Classes, Traits and Objects ###

 Scala classes correspond closely to the notion of class in most object-oriented classes: a class groups together data fields and functions (methods.)
+Classes, however, are less central to Scala programming than they are in other object-oriented languages.

 Like in Java, a class can extend at most one other class.
-Class inheritance, however, is far less common in Scala than in other object-oriented languages; in most cases classes extend traits.
+Class inheritance, however, is far less common in Scala than in other object-oriented languages; more commonly classes extend traits.

 A Scala _trait_ could be compared to a Java interface but it's a much more capable construct.
 Traits can have fields and method bodies as well as abstract members.
 Unlike a class, however, a trait cannot be directly instantiated: traits exist solely to be extended by other traits, classes or objects.

 While a Scala class can extend at most one other class, it can (and often does) extend multiple traits.
-Because traits can carry method and field implementations some people see this as multiple inheritance but that would be somewhat mistaken.
+Because traits can carry method and field implementations some people see this as a form of multiple inheritance but that would be somewhat mistaken.
 Traits are probably closer to Ruby or Python [mixins](http://en.wikipedia.org/wiki/Mixin): they're meant for _composition_ rather than inheritance.

 In addition to classes and traits, Scala also features _objects_: stand-alone instances possibly extending a class and/or one or more traits.

-When an object has the same name as a class or trait it's dubbed their _companion object_.
+When an object has the same name of a class or trait it's dubbed their _companion object_.
 A companion object doesn't have to extend its associated class or trait (though it may.)
-Companion objects, however, frequently provide functions similar to what in Java would be called _static methods_.
+Companion objects frequently provide functions similar to what in Java would be called _static methods_.

+Overall, Scala programming revolves mostly around traits and objects.
+Classes are more commonly used to hold immutable data in the form of _case classes_.

 ### Classes, Traits and Objects: an Example ###